heroku/configerator/README.md

 rails generate config
 ```

-This will generate a configuration with tips in comments.
+This will generate a configuration into `config/config.rb` with tips in comments.

-Overtime your config will be customized to your app:
+Over time your config will be customized to your app, for example:

 ```ruby
 # file: config/config.rb